ucdavis-bioinformatics-training/2021-August-Advanced-Topics-in-Single-Cell-RNA-Seq-Trajectory-and-Velocity/base/welcome.md

 Text based communication will be conducted via a Slack channel.
 Staff will be monitoring the Slack channel to answer questions (and schedule a Zoom break out room if needed).
 If you know the answer to someone else's question, feel free to answer it.

 [Learn more about how we use Slack in our workshops.](./slack)

-#### Patience

-We ask for a little more patience as this process is also new to us, but we are committed to providing you the best educational experience we can (under the current conditions).

 ### Workshop Materials